missleung/STAT540-genomics-project/Step-3-Multiple Probe Analysis/Readme.md

 Tiam Heydari
 2018-04-02

-step3.Rmd and step3.md
+step3.Rmd and step3.md : collective effect of methylation probes on gene expression value
 --------------
 - These files contain the codes to the procedures in step 3.
-- Use linear regression model
+- Use linear multiple regression model,
 - Feature selection: Most significant probe, Forward probe selection, Backward probe selection (MASS), Lasso- (GLMnet), and Full probes.
 -Use 80% of subjects as train and 20% as test.
 We train the model using 3-fold cross validation.